-Players that want to reduce visual noise created from camera shakes, or players that get nauseous easily, should set the various Camera Movement settings to Least (50%).
+Players who want to reduce visual noise created by camera shakes or get nauseous easily should set the Camera Movement settings to Least (50%).

 1st Person ADS Transition is set to 3rd Person ADS so that the third-person FOV is retained when aiming down sights.
 Otherwise, the FOV will change to first person when aiming down sights.

-Warzone 2 players have the additional option to adjust their Weapon FOV by selecting Default, Narrow, or Wide.
+Warzone 2 players can adjust their Weapon FOV by selecting Default, Narrow, or Wide.

 While the difference between each option isn’t a game changer, selecting Wide is the best option more often than not.
 As you can see in the graphic, selecting the Wide setting ever-so-slightly increases the amount of the scene that is otherwise obscured by the weapon at Default and Narrow Weapon FOV settings.